11 Academics

 Ph.D.
 Committee

-• Ph.D. committee is 4 members minimum
+• Ph.D. committee comprises a minimum of 4 members:

 • Mark

-• GSR (Graduate School Representative) - this is a faculty member from UW but outside of SAFS
+• GSR (Graduate School Representative) - this is a faculty member from UW but outside of SAFS (or QERM) whose role is to ensure that the policies of the grad school are followed and that the student is treated equitably

 • Two other people